 Named for being the highest point on the old Chatham Railroad, Apex is one of the most intact turn-of-the-century railroad towns in the country and is on the National Register of Historic Places.
 The downtown area, which is mostly centered around quaint Salem Street, is home to local restaurants, bakeries, and boutiques.
 It’s easy to lose track of time looking at architecture, browsing the shops, and taking long and leisurely lunches in Downtown Apex.

 As charming as it is, Downtown Apex also has a solid foot in the kind of technology that drives growth in this region.
 Electric vehicle charging stations dot the downtown area, supporting clean energy and giving peace of mind to drivers as they travel the region.
+Living in Apex NC is easy to fall in love with!

 5) Outdoor Amenities